rkrite/wdl/README.md

 ### Install
 It is a Laravel 8.83.8 site
-- Clone this master report locally.
+- Clone this master repo locally.
 - Create a database called 'wdl'
 - Enter your db credentials into the .env file
 - Run the migration